Sunday, December 22, 2024

 Many expenses and large purchases that throw you off for the month can be saved for ahead of time like membership and subscription renewals, computer purchases, and holiday and birthday shopping.

 To prevent being blindsided by these expenses, take a look at credit card bills and bank statements for the past year and make a list of what items it would be a good idea to save money for, and how much you’ll need to set aside each month to cover them when they come up.
-Then, incorporated those amounts into your monthly budget plan.
+Then, incorporate those amounts into your monthly budget plan.

 Apps like You Need A Budget (YNAB) and Mint make it easy to use your checking account to keep track of your savings for various items.